vacp2p/rfc-index/codex/marketplace.md

 - Once the `reward` has depleted from periodic storage provider payments, the storage request SHOULD end.
 The requester MAY renew the storage request by creating a new request with the same `cid` value.
-- Data MAY be considered lost during contract `duration` if storage nodes fail to provide storage proofs and no other storage nodes decide to fill empty slots, see [slots](#slots) below.
+- Data MAY be considered lost during contract `duration` if storage providers fail to provide storage proofs and no other storage providers decide to fill empty slots, see [slots](#slots) below.

 ### Fulfilling Requests
 In order a storage request to begin,